-In order to verify these analytic findings, we perform stochastic simulations.
-We explore the position of the critical point, ${\lambda_\text{c}}$, that separates an absorbing (healthy) phase (${\lambda<\lambda_\text{c}}$) from an active (endemic) one (${\lambda>\lambda_\text{c}}$).
+In order to verify these analytic findings, we perform extensive stochastic simulations.
+We begin by exploring the position of the critical point, ${\lambda_\text{c}}$, that separates an absorbing (healthy) phase (${\lambda<\lambda_\text{c}}$) from an active (endemic) one (${\lambda>\lambda_\text{c}}$).
 The simulations start well into the active phase with a fully infected population, and quasistatically decrease the control parameter, $\lambda$, until finite-size fluctuations trap the system in the absorbing state.
 We sample the late-time prevalence, ${\rho_\text{st}=\lim_{t\rightarrow\infty}N_\text{I}(t)/N}$, of $10^4$~states, time-averaged over various trajectories (see SM for simulation details).

-As shown in Fig.~\ref{fig:prevalence}(a), ${\lambda_\text{c}}$ indeed increases with~$\alpha$, and saturates for large values of~$\alpha$.
+As shown in Fig.~\ref{fig:prevalence0}, ${\lambda_\text{c}}$ indeed increases with~$\alpha$, and saturates for large values of~$\alpha$.
 Moreover, for ${\alpha<1}$ the approach to the critical point is very similar to the standard SIS (${\alpha=1}$), consistent with a continuous phase transition with exponent ${\beta=1}$.
 On the other hand, for ${\alpha=4}$ the curves terminate at a remarkably high prevalence, consistent with a discontinuous phase transition.
 Finally, the curves for ${\alpha=2}$ also terminate at a rather high prevalence, which deviates from the analytic prediction.
-Nonetheless, since the apparent discontinuity decreases with the system size, this first observation is most likely related to finite-size effects.
-Additionally, ${\alpha=2}$ is close to tricritical point, thus a cross-over effect towards the exponent ${\beta_\text{tc}}$ is expected, explaining the rather steep approach towards the critical point.
-Overall, these analytic and simulated results indicate that the system's macroscopic properties are drastically affected by the microscopic details of the infection mechanism.
+Nonetheless, since the apparent discontinuity decreases with the system size, this observation is most likely related to finite-size effects.

 We complement these results with the analysis of patient zero scenarios, the arrival of an infected agent in a previously unaffected population.
 We employ the lifespan method~\cite{Mata:2015}, which simulates outbreaks starting from a single infected node.
 Each single-seed realization is characterized by its coverage, $K$, defined as the number of distinct nodes that have become infected at least once, and can be either finite or endemic.
 While the former return to the absorbing state, the latter evolve towards an active steady state.
 In finite systems, we introduce a coverage threshold, ${K_\text{th}=c_\text{th}N}$, with ${0<c_\text{th}<1}$.
 A realization is declared endemic whenever its coverage reaches the threshold, and those that terminate without surpassing it are considered finite.
 As reported in~\cite{Mata:2015}, the value of $c_{\text{th}}$ does not modify the qualitative results.
 Hereafter, we use ${c_\text{th}=0.75}$.